Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 ### Sprint 5 : [Beta Version](https://github.com/Team-Jag/Do-or-die-fitness-tracker/pull/44) Release (13.4-20.4) (Grace)
-The goal of this sprint was to release the Beta version of our product, and push it to the master branch.
-During this sprint we were able to replace the dummy data for challenges that we had on the M5Stack.
-Also, the database was now able to automatically update when the user reached a goal of the challenge that they had enrolled in and appropriately add the time reward to the user's account.

-**User Stories Implemented:**
-* User now able to see real-time challenge data on M5 stack and on the Web
-* Animation for Bean now based on life left on M5 stack
-* Death screen if the time left is zero on M5 stack
-* Admin can see a list of all users and proportion of players currently alive
+As we have implemented most of the key features of our system, we determined as a group that we were nearly ready to release the Beta version of our product (which would be pushed to the master branch).
+The following user stories tha still needed improvements before official release were mainly focused on user experience such as: **(1)** animation of the Bean sprite reflecting health levels (in which only the desktop back-end will perform calculations of time left for each user) and displaying its death on the M5Stack, **(2)** being able to view interactive and real-time challenge data on the Web, and lastly, **(3)** the admin being able to track total users enrolled and proportion of players currently alive.

 **DONE:**
-* MQTT message length issue resolved
+* M5Stack issue on MQTT message length resolved
 * Replaced dummy data with appropriate server requests on M5 stack for challenges
 * Implemented life timer countdown in desktop user API
 * Database automatically updated when user reaches any goal of challenges enrolled and adds rewards